quiver-dev/quiver-player-accounts-godot-plugin/README.md

 # Quiver Player Accounts
 Quiver Player Accounts allows you to easily player accounts for games using the  [Godot engine](https://godotengine.org).
-Currently this servive only supports creating guest accounts, but in the future it will allow creating a whole host of accounts, supporting a variety of platforms.
+Currently this service only supports creating guest accounts, but in the future it will allow creating a whole host of accounts, supporting a variety of platforms.

 ## Features
 * Currently just guest accounts, but a lot more in the future!